-These restrictions are also enforced to protect the tattoo establishment, the artist, the minor, and their parents from any medical consequences resulting from the tattoo.
+These restrictions are also enforce to protect the tattoo establishment, the artist, the minor, and their parents from any medical consequences resulting from the tattoo.

 In some states, it’s also completely illegal to have your face tattooed.
-In Georgia, for example, you’re prohibited from getting a tattoo within one inch of your eyes, and offensive tattoos are entirely forbidden.
+In Georgia, for example, you’re ban from getting a tattoo within one inch of your eyes, and offensive tattoos are entirely ban.